 - How can I verify my result in the rankings?

-Pieces that are uploaded directly from your LogCard or USB flash drive via the Concept2 Utility, or those that come from races, are automatically classed as verified.
-To flag a manually entered piece as "verified", you can use the verification code from your PM3, PM4 or PM5.
+Pieces that are uploaded directly using the Concept2 Utility (from your LogCard or USB flash drive), the ErgData app, or those that come from races, are automatically classed as verified.
+Verification is not required to rank a piece, however, to flag a manually entered piece as "verified", you can use the verification code from your PM3, PM4 or PM5.
 Read more on how to access the PM3/PM4/PM5 verification code.
-If you have an older Performance Monitor, you may email firstname.lastname@example.org after you have entered it into the ranking with the following information:
+If you have an older Performance Monitor (PM2 or PM1 only), use the contact page after you have entered it into the ranking and choose "Verify a Piece".

-- Can I rank a result rowed during a past season?
+- Can I rank a result from a past season?